mikhel1984/ros2_lua/rcllua/readme.md

 is used to define Executor and other objects not presented in **rcl** library, hide some data structures and make the code closer to the Python/C++ style.

-To avoid errors in working with table members, functions are always called with colon, other objects with dot.
+To avoid errors when work with table members, functions are always called with colon, other objects with dot.
 ```lua
 -- i.e.
 local t = {a = 1, b = function (self) return 'foo' end}